jywu20/Trion-arpes/theory.md

 \end{aligned}
 $$

-# Trion: one electron, two holes
+# Trion: one electron, two holes on the same band

 ## Brief analysis without considering the Hamiltonian